 Keele CTU will currently not collaborate on type C CTIMPs.

-Appendix 3: Risk-adapted approaches to the management of clinical trials of investigational medicinal product - GOV.UK
+Refer to: Appendix 3: Risk-adapted approaches to the management of clinical trials of investigational medicinal product - GOV.UK

 Strategic fit:

 Priority will be given to studies that align with the research strategy of Keele CTU’s key partners at Keele University and those supported by the NIHR Research Support Service (RSS).